New York Seasonality

-The early season crops like asparagus and greens are available as early as May and late season crops such as parsnips and turnips extend into late November and early December.
+Early season crops like asparagus and greens are available as early as May, while late-season crops such as parsnips and turnips can extend into late November and early December.
+Farms often update their customers on crop availability through email or social media.

 Ask A Farmer